1. The Affective Load of Sustainability Education: the implications of emotion on students’ engagement and knowledge retention. (new)

-1. Thinking about Water: What, why and how we teach to engage the next generation of interdisciplinary water leaders. (completed)
+2. Thinking about Water: What, why and how we teach to engage the next generation of interdisciplinary water leaders. (completed)

 Decision-making processes around water resources are becoming ever more complex as populations grow and as the climate changes.
 Collaborative, integrated decision-making processes are essential to viable water resource management.
 Given the integrated, cross-disciplinary nature of these decisions – including hydrology, engineering, political science, economics, sociology and ecology – students need content knowledge and a range of diverse skills to work in this field.
-My argument is that students learn best through ‘solutions-based education’ using “high impact educational practices” including collaborative relationships, global learning and exposure to diverse perspectives.
+My argument has been that students learn best through ‘solutions-based education’ using “high impact educational practices” including collaborative relationships, global learning and exposure to diverse perspectives.

-The Water Institute grant allows me to conduct pedagogical research – with assistance from the Centre for Teaching Excellence – and then facilitate a 2-day workshop with specific tasks and measurable outcomes.
+The Water Institute grant allowed me to conduct pedagogical research – with assistance from the Centre for Teaching Excellence – and then facilitate a 2-day workshop with specific tasks and measurable outcomes.
 A small and targeted group will be invited to participate based on pedagogical, applied and thematic expertise.
-For example, the participant list includes university pedagogy and interdisciplinary education experts, disciplinary experts in the fields of science, engineering, math/computing, health, arts and environment; representatives from industry and government, as well as international speakers who can offer ‘lessons learned’ about interdisciplinary water education and programming.
+For example, the participant list includes university pedagogy and interdisciplinary education experts, disciplinary experts in the fields of science, engineering, math/computing, health, arts and environment; representatives from industry and government, as well as international speakers who offered ‘lessons learned’ about interdisciplinary water education and programming.

 Kuh, George D. (2008) High-Impact Educational Practices: What They Are, Who Has Access to Them, and Why They Matter.
 AAC&U

-2. Evaluating the Green Plumbers training program and its implications for Canadian water policies (completed)
+3. Evaluating the Green Plumbers training program and its implications for Canadian water policies (completed)

 Professional plumbers play an essential role in the implementation of water efficiency.
 If North America is to achieve high water efficiency standards and more ambitious plumbing codes, plumbers will need to be actively included in the water efficiency discussion.
 Repositioning the industry will required a cultural shift because the plumbing community has been mostly ignored in discussions of the larger environmental agenda and priorities.
 This repositioning will require substantial rethinking and retraining.
 New knowledge will need to be transmitted about emerging water efficient technologies, public policies and practices, as well as the rationale for use in residential and Industrial, Commercial, and Institutional (ICI) sectors.